 While initial reception to the Wii U was positive, it has ultimately been considered a gaming failure, selling just over 13 million units since its release.

-Retro gaming has become incredibly popular of late and in advance of the Nintendo Switch becoming available in early 2017, the Japanese gaming giant is helping gamers young and old revisit some of its best early games with a mini form of the original NES console.
+Retro gaming has become incredibly popular and in advance of the Nintendo Switch becoming available in early 2017, the Japanese gaming giant helped gamers young and old revisit some of its best early games with a mini form of the original NES console.
 It featured 30 of the company's Nintendo Entertainment System titles and an authentic style controller but with a modern HDMI connector.

 Nintendo Switch: 2017-

-And so we come to the Switch, which is expected for March 2017.
-It is a "new concept" for Nintendo in that it comprises a tablet-like device, with a touchscreen, and a docking station to play it at home on a big TV as well as when out and about but can also work at home.
+And so we come to the Switch, which was released first in March 2017.
+It comprises a tablet-like device with a touchscreen, plus a docking station to play it at home on a TV.
+So it's both portable to play when out and about but can also work at home.

-The Joy-Con controllers are small pads that slot onto either side of the screen in order to present something akin to the Wii U GamePad.
+The Joy-Con controllers are small pads that slot onto either side of the screen.
 And they can also be slotted onto a central home controller unit in order to give a more joypad feel to proceedings.